Chris2018998/beecp/README.md

 ---
 **Driver parameters**

-Database drivers generally work internally based on parameters and can be adjusted according to specific situations during use;two methods are provided in BeeDataSourceConfig object (addConnectProperty (String, Object), addConnectProperty (String)) to add,these parameters can be injected into the connection factory during pool initialization, as shown in the following reference
+Within BeeCP, JDBC drivers or connection factories are used to create connection objects (Connections), which typically work based on parameter patterns.
+Therefore, two methods are provided on the BeeCP Data Source Configuration object (BeeDataSourceConfig) to add their parameters, which are injected into the driver or factory during BeeCP initialization.

+* ``` addConnectProperty(String,Object);// Add a single parameter ```

+* ``` addConnectProperty(String);// Add multiple parameters, character format reference: cachePrepStmts=true&prepStmtCacheSize=250  ```

+Example for this

 ```java
  BeeDataSourceConfig config = new BeeDataSourceConfig();